The Prompt Is the Brief: What Writing for AI Teaches You About Writing for Humans

 Prompt Your Way to Better Briefs

-Use AI tools as a brief-quality checker by prompting them with your workshop description and asking what information is missing.
-If the AI asks clarifying questions, those are gaps in your thinking that clients would have encountered too.
+Use AI to test your workshop description and identify missing information.
+If the AI asks clarifying questions, those are gaps in your brief.

 The Specificity Test